Updated on 1 March 2021

 Keeping this ambiguity in mind, Argentina and the United Kingdom have reported the most frequently pursuant to Article 51, owing to the series of such communications which they sent at the time of the 1982 Falkland Islands/Las Malvinas conflict.
 In that connection, 28 letters citing Article 51 were sent by Argentina, and 20 by the United Kingdom.

-Otherwise, the United States has reported the most often pursuant to Article 51 – on fifteen occasions.
-Iran has reported on eleven occasions; Israel, seven or possibly eight (see related article on this site); the Democratic Republic of the Congo, four; and Egypt, three.
+Otherwise, the United States has reported the most often pursuant to Article 51 – on seventeen occasions.
+Iran has reported on twelve occasions; Israel, seven or possibly eight (see related article on this site); the Democratic Republic of the Congo, four; and Egypt, three.

 Turkey has reported between six and eight times.
 It is not possible to give an exact number because the information contained in letters invoking Article 51 sent by the Turkish representative cannot be correlated definitively with the several parallel, ongoing operations launched by Turkey in Syria and Iraq from 2015 to the present.